darbyjohnston/DJV/README.md

 ## Building on Windows

 Dependencies:
+* Visual Studio 2022
 * CMake 3.31
 * MSYS2 (https://www.msys2.org) for compiling FFmpeg.
 * Strawberry Perl (https://strawberryperl.com/) for compiling network support.
 * Python 3.11 for compiling USD.
 * NSIS (https://nsis.sourceforge.io/Main_Page) for packaging.

+Open the Visual Studio command console "x64 Native Tools Command Prompt for VS 2022".
+This can be found in the Start menu, in the "Visual Studio 2022" folder.

 Clone the repository:
 ```